 3. Is there such a thing as a “good factory” in the absolute?

 What is a good supplier to one company for a certain period of time is a bad supplier to another company.
 (And this also requires some explaining.)

 I was glad to see that one of the rules of the Asia Importal Facebook group is as follows:

 We generally don’t recommend suppliers or provide suppliers lists, as we don’t think that suppliers can be divided into “good” or “bad” suppliers.

 I agree!
 Let’s take an example.

 Apple works with a famous contract manufacturer (everyone has heard of them).
-The products they make for Apple are truly first class — in the millions of pieces, with very fast ramp up and pretty close to zero defect.
+The products they make for Apple are truly first class — in the millions of pieces, with a very fast ramp up and pretty close to zero defects.